-Bookkeepers maintain systematic and current records of accounts and business transactions in journals and ledgers or in a computer.
-They also prepare periodic financial statements.
-The duties of bookkeepers vary according to the size of the business.
-In small businesses, general bookkeepers handle all the bookkeeping.
-They analyze and record all financial transactions.
-In a larger business, several bookkeepers may work under the direction of a head bookkeeper or accountant.
+Bookkeepers maintain systematic, current records of accounts and business transactions and prepare periodic financial statements.
+As a general bookkeeper, your responsibilities will vary with the size of the organization; in smaller firms, general bookkeepers handle all the bookkeeping, analyzing and recording every financial transaction.
+In a larger business, you may be one of several bookkeepers working under the supervision of a head bookkeeper or accountant.

 Once you complete the General Bookkeeping program, you’ll enter the job market with the skills to perform general office functions, such as maintaining records for accounts receivable, accounts payable, and payroll functions.
 You can choose to earn an associate degree by pursuing the Accounting program.
 Credits earned in this program are applied toward the associate degree.